sebbypy/ventilation-flow-tuning/README.md

 The tuning of the network is considered sucessfull if the difference between the target and actual flow rates is less than 2 m³/h for each branch.

+## Try it

+The tool can be used online here :  https://sebbypy.github.io/ventilation-flow-tuning/